-Community Green Space designations
+Local Green Space designations

-Built development on land which has been identified as Community Green Space will be resisted unless it small scale and is incidental to the use of the land as green space.
+Built development on land which has been identified as Local Green Space will be resisted unless it small scale and is incidental to the use of the land as green space, other than in very special circumstances..

-Policy D1(a): Community Green Space designation The Old Fairground (Fig 2.9)
+Policy D1(a): Local Green Space designation The Old Fairground (Fig 2.7)

-The Old Fair Ground on the North West corner of the school grounds was donated for use as a nature area by the school.
+The Old Fair Ground on the north west corner of the school grounds was donated for use as a nature area by the School.
 It is now used as such.
-Both for its original historic significance and to protect its new community educational use against possible development, its designation as a community green space is recommended.
-92% of survey responses supported this designation, as did the School
+Both for its original historic significance and to protect its new community educational use against possible development, its designation as a Local Green Space is recommended.
+92% of survey responses supported this designation, as did the School.

-Policy D1(b): Community Green Space designation - The Glebe Meadow (Fig 2.9)
+Policy D1(b): Local Green Space designation - The Glebe Meadow (Fig 2.7)

-The Glebe Meadow is part of an 1820's designed landscape between the Church and the Old Rectory, bordered by a planted 'Avenue' and a Ha-Ha, and recommended for protection by the Cornwall Industrial Settlements Initiative (an initiative by English Heritage, Cornwall Council and the former Restormel Borough Council) as locally and regionally important.
+The Glebe Meadow is part of an 1820's designed landscape between the church and the Old Rectory, bordered by a planted 'Avenue' and a Ha-Ha, and recommended for protection by the Cornwall Industrial Settlements Initiative (an initiative by English Heritage, the then Cornwall County Council and the former Restormel Borough Council) as locally and regionally important.
 Historically it has been used for community events and clubs including church fetes, community fairs and dances, and community sports such as the tug-of-war team.
 Unlike agricultural land around Roche it is undisturbed or semi-disturbed grass land and therefore of ecological value, and contains a listed Celtic cross.
-Its designation as a community green space was supported by a village petition of 260 residents, and 90% support in the Neighbourhood Plan surveys, as well as the CISI recommendations
+Its designation as a Local Green Space was supported by a Village petition of 260 residents, and 90% support in the Neighbourhood Plan surveys, as well as the CISI recommendations

-Policy D1(c): Community Green Space designation - The play and recreation area (Fig 2.9)
+Policy D1(c): Local Green Space designation - The play and recreation area (Fig. 2.7)

 Roche has a substantial recreation asset, with the play area, tennis courts, cricket pitch and football fields and training area.
-Located west of Roche rock, this area is not only of huge recreational value, but any development here would also be of significant detrimental visual impact on the setting of Roche Rock.
+Located west of Roche Rock, this area is not only of huge recreational value, but any development here would also be of significant detrimental visual impact on the setting of Roche Rock.
 Its designation was proposed to the Roche Neighbourhood Plan Steering Group by local councillors and members of the Roche Neighbourhood Plan Steering Group.